Everyone You Kinda Sorta Recognize In Netflix's 'Operation Christmas Drop'

-November is finally upon us, which means holiday content is in full swing.
+November is finally upon us, which means Christmas content is in full swing.
 Enter: Netflix’s festive new rom-com Operation Christmas Drop.
-The movie delivers holiday cheer with the requisite opposites attract love story, set against the tropical, sunny backdrop of Guam.
+The movie delivers festive cheer with the requisite opposites attract love story, set against the tropical, sunny backdrop of Guam.

 The movie stars Kat Graham as Erica Miller, a congressional aide who is determined to get promoted, even if it means spending Christmas away from her family.
 On orders from her boss, Erica travels all the way to Guam to assess the Air Force base located there and make cuts where necessary — or, if possible, close the facility entirely.
 But the more time she spends there — or should I say the more time she spends with her ruggedly handsome guide, Captain Andrew Jantz (Alexander Ludwig) — the more she starts to second guess her priorities.